Cleanse Diet Reviews

 Side Effects Associated with Cleansing Supplements

-There are two major side effects to take into consideration when choosing supplements as part of a cleansing diet – dehydration and dependence.
+According to numerous cleanse diet reviews, there are two major side effects to take into consideration when choosing supplements as part of a cleansing diet – dehydration and dependence.

 Dehydration can be caused by diuretics and natural laxatives.
 Based on information provided by the British Journal of Pharmacology, “diuretic therapy can cause hypernatremia and dehydration due to the loss of water in excess of electrolyte loss.
 Conversely, their use can lead to hyponatremia, which is responsible for the common adverse effects (headache, nausea and vomiting).”